 Cone Penetration Testing (CPT), on the other hand, collects data points continuously as the cone penetrates the soil.
 In the CPT process, a cone with standardised dimensions is pushed into the soil at a standardised rate.
 As it is pushed deeper and deeper into the soil, the cone can simultaneously measure stress (tip resistance), sleeve friction and dynamic pore pressure.

 These parameters together accurately characterise soil stratigraphy and soil behaviour.
 Moreover, these three measurements can be used in various correlations to estimate a wide variety of soil properties.

 CPT cones can be inserted into the ground using of a variety of pushers that can be mounted on a truck or a crawler (either full-size or a small compact crawler), and even on a drill rig.

 The latter allows drilling companies to begin exploring CPT as an alternate soil investigation method in a very cost-effective manner.

-In addition to the broader characteristics of the soil, another key benefit of CPT over SPT is real-time results in the field.
+CPT provides a broader characterisation of the soil, as it measures three different parameters instead of just one in case of SPT.
+In addition, another key benefit of CPT over SPT is real-time results in the field.
 There’s no need to transfer soil samples to a lab and then wait for days or even weeks to get the analysis report.
 Instead, the report can be issued as soon as the cone has been pulled out of the ground and before the unit is moved to the next location.
 In addition, CPT does not require a borehole for the testing, so there are no cuttings and no spoilage, which, with the current, increasingly stringent regulations, is a major advantage.

-Many contractors are now choosing to begin using CPT – why?
-In terms of accuracy, data reliability, cost-effectiveness, and the details in the soil profile it returns, CPT almost always provides better results than SPT.
-For more information about these products please visit our CPT product category, or feel free to contact our CPT specialists via CPT@eijkelkamp.com.
+Many contractors are now choosing to begin using CPT.
+Why?
+Because in terms of accuracy, data reliability, cost-effectiveness, and the details in the soil profile it returns, CPT almost always provides better results than SPT.